What is CADASIL?

 What are the features of the disease?

-An unusual feature is of the onset of confusion and reduced consciousness over a period of hours or days, sometimes with fever and seizures; this often follows a migraine attack.
+One unusual feature is of the onset of confusion and reduced consciousness over a period of hours or days, sometimes with fever and seizures; this often follows a migraine attack.
 This is known as encephalopathy.
-It recovers completely over 1 to 2 weeks and appears to have no long-term effect on the course of the disease.
+It recovers completely over 1 to 3 weeks and usually has no long-term effect on the course of the disease.

 Investigations when CADASIL is suspected